One Company. Many Stakeholders. How Many Messages?

-Investors seek a message that reflects a sound strategy for growth, a strong leadership team and consistent performance over time.
+Investors seek a message that reflects a sound strategy for growth, a strong leadership team, and consistent performance over time.

 Too many companies just rattle off the numbers that were already disclosed in an earnings release.
-They fail to provide color about progress on the company strategy, specific actions to strengthen the leadership team and a consistent track record of performance.
+They fail to provide color about progress on the company strategy, specific actions to strengthen the leadership team, and a consistent track record of performance.

-I’ll never forget sitting in conference room with a CEO and his top advisers when he asked,
+I’ll never forget sitting in a conference room with a CEO and his top advisers when he asked,

 What happened?
 We announced earnings that were up and a forecast that’s positive.
 Why did our shares go down?”

 I was alone in venturing to answer his question.
 “Because we’ve lost credibility with investors,” I said.
 The clock slowed down as the silence in the room grew deafening.

 Then the CEO responded, “I don’t want to hear that.”
 Did anyone else speak up?
 Of course not.